astropy/specutils/docs/analysis.rst

 -------------------

-The ~`specutils.analysis.template_comparison.template_match` function takes an observed spectrum and n template spectra and returns the best template that matches the observed spectrum via chi-square minimization.
+The ~`specutils.analysis.template_comparison.template_match` function takes an observed spectrum and ``n`` template spectra and returns the best template that matches the observed spectrum via chi-square minimization.

-If the redshift is known, the user will redshift the template spectra appropriately and then run the ~`specutils.analysis.template_comparison.template_match` function.
+If the redshift is known, the user can set that for the ``known_redshift`` parameter and then run the ~`specutils.analysis.template_comparison.template_match` function.
 This function will:

-    1. Match the resolution and wavelength spacing of the observed spectrum
+    1. Match the resolution and wavelength spacing of the observed spectrum.
-    2. Compute the chi-square between the observed spectrum and each template
+    2. Compute the chi-square between the observed spectrum and each template.
-    3. Return the lowest chi-square and its corresponding template spectrum, normalized to the observed spectrum (and the index of the template spectrum if the list of templates is iterable)
+    3. Return the lowest chi-square and its corresponding template spectrum, normalized to the observed spectrum (and the index of the template spectrum if the list of templates is iterable).

-If the redshift is unknown, the user specifies the expected window in redshift (min_redshift and max_redshift) and the redshift spacing (delta_redshift).
+If the redshift is unknown, the user specifies the expected window in redshift (``min_redshift`` and ``max_redshift``) and the redshift spacing (``delta_redshift``).
 The ~`specutils.analysis.template_comparison.template_match` function will then:

-    1. Move each template to the first term in the redshift grid (min_redshift)
+    1. Move each template to the first term in the redshift grid (``min_redshift``).
-    2. Run steps 1 and 2 of the case with known redshift
+    2. Run steps 1 and 2 of the case with known redshift.
-    3. Move to the next term in the redshift grid (min_redshift + delta_redshift)
+    3. Move to the next term in the redshift grid (``min_redshift + delta_redshift``).
-    4. Run steps 1 and 2 of the case with known redshift
+    4. Run steps 1 and 2 of the case with known redshift.
-    5. Repeat the steps until max_redshift is reached
+    5. Repeat the steps until ``max_redshift`` is reached.
-    6. Return the best redshift, the lowest chi-square and its corresponding template spectrum, redshifted and normalized to the observed spectrum (and the index of the template spectrum if the list of templates is iterable)
+    6. Return the best redshift, the lowest chi-square and its corresponding template spectrum, redshifted and normalized to the observed spectrum (and the index of the template spectrum if the list of templates is iterable).

 An example of how to do template matching with an unknown redshift is: